Ghalastic/Turtlesim-Packages-ROS-Noetic-ROS-Foxy/README.md

 ####
 ![arcturtle](https://github.com/user-attachments/assets/316ef956-3585-4bb1-b680-01929bc8c9b6)
 ####
-- To draw a circle, we must modify the code we wrote on the last terminal we opened by first opening a new terminal, sourcing the script and then deleting the first drawing, after that modify the last command line on the previous terminal to become like this:
+- To draw a circle, we must modify the code we wrote on the last terminal we opened by first opening a new terminal, sourcing the script and then deleting the first drawing, after that, we modify the last command line on the previous terminal to become like this:
 ####
 ```bash
 rostopic pub /turtle1/cmd_vel geometry_msgs/Twist -r 1 -- '[2.0, 0.0, 0.0]' '[0.0, 0.0, -1.8]'